Probing symmetric teleparallel gravity in the early universe: formulation

-where $T^m_{\mu\nu}$ is the energy-momentum tensor generated from the matter Lagrangian $\mathcal{L}_M$.
+$T^m_{\mu\nu}$ is the energy-momentum tensor generated from the matter Lagrangian $\mathcal{L}_M$, which additionally is assumed to be independent of the affine connection.
 We assume a barotropic perfect fluid including dark matter $T^m_{\mu\nu}=(p+\rho)u_\mu u_\nu+pg_{\mu\nu}$ with isotropic pressure $p$, energy-density $\rho$ and the four-velocity vector $u^\mu$.
-Thereafter, using the relation (\ref{connc}), after some calculations (see the Appendix of \cite{gde}) we can rewrite the field equations (\ref{FE1}) in its covariant formulation as
+Thereafter, using the relation (\ref{connc}), after some calculations (see \cite{zhao} and the Appendix of \cite{gde}) we can rewrite the field equations (\ref{FE1}) in its covariant formulation as

 where All the expressions with a $\mathring{()}$ is calculated with respect to the Levi-Civita Connection $\mathring{\Gamma}$.
 Hence in its GTR equivalent effective form we can express it as

 where